 Consider the length to width ratio a starting guideline when it comes to understanding the balance and shape of a pear cut diamond.
 The length to width ratio is calculated by dividing the length of the diamond by the width.
 The ratio is not provided by the GIA, but the measurements to calculate it yourself will be.
 Furthermore, most online vendors will also provide you with the ratio.

 If you’re looking for a large selection of pear cut diamonds I would recommend James Allen or Blue Nile.
 If you want something more traditional like a round cut or princess cut diamond then Whiteflash should be your first port of call.
+They now also stock a number of quality lab created diamonds.

 James Allen Pear Cut Diamond Ratio Example